moby/moby/project/ISSUE-TRIAGE.md

 ### 2. Classify the Issue

 An issue can have multiple of the following labels.
+Typically, a properly classified issues should
+have:

+- One label identifying its kind (`kind/*`).
+- One or multiple labels identifying the functional areas of interest (`area/*`).
+- Where applicable, one label categorizing its difficulty (`exp/*`).

 #### Issue kind